We don't claim to know everything so we encourage you to read about tango from some other sources!

 Amalia Van Hall

 Amalia was first introduced to social dancing in September of 2014 where she learned East Coast/Lindy Hop at Groove Juice Swing.
 During that time she picked up Blues/Fusion dancing and became a member of the Rochester Institute of Techology's swing dance club.
 In July of 2015 Amalia was introduced to Argentine tango and became a dedicated member of the Argentine tango community, attending weekly lessons through RIT and UofR's college tango clubs.
 In 2017 she started assisting in teaching with former organizer and lead instructor, Curtis Burtner, and Steven Thull.
-Amalia is also a full time student at the Rochester Institute of Technology majoring in New Media Design and Marketing.
+Amalia studied New Media Design and Marketing at the Rochester Institute of Technology and currently works full time in consumer affairs at Bausch and Lomb in Rochester, NY.